 - Noise – ‘noisy’ shots are ones that are pixelated and look like they have lots of little dots over them (get up close to your TV and you’ll get the same impact).

 Whether you shoot in manual or auto focus mode, make sure you are comfortable with the necessary techniques to capture clear photos, including an understanding of shutter speed, aperture, ISO and the use of equipment such as a tripod.

 Now you know what mistakes to avoid, you’re ready for the One Photo Challenge!
-Submit a great architectural photo with a strong narrative before March 20th to be in the running for $2,500, and get your work seen by millions.
+Snap a great architectural photo with a strong narrative to be in the running for $2,500, and get your work seen by millions.